Loessl Sb.1 Münchener Eindecker: Design and development

-The Sb.1 was designed by two engineering students from the Technische Universität München (Technical University of Munich), Ernst von Lößl/Loessl, (cousin of Eugen von Loessl killed at the Wasserkuppe on 9 August 1920) and Albert Finsterwalder.
+The Sb.1 was designed by two engineering students from the Technical University of Munich, Ernst von Lößl/Loessl, (cousin of Eugen von Loessl killed at the Wasserkuppe on 9 August 1920) and Albert Finsterwalder.
 It was built by them with the assistance of the Munich branch of the Bayern Gliding Club during the winter of 1920–21.
 They were aware of the high-wing monoplane gliders that had been under development by Friedrich Harth, assisted by the teenage Willy Messerschmitt, since before 1915.
 By about 1920 Harth was convinced that long glider flights depended on energy capture from gusts (ridge and thermal lift was undiscovered) and the Harth-Messerschmitt designs were controlled in pitch by a variable angle of incidence wing and roll by wing warping.
 Its pilot had two levers, one for roll and the other for pitch.
 The tailplane was fixed.
 Lößl and Finsterwalder took these ideas a stage further by making the wings separately rotatable and controlled with a conventional column, which when moved sideways rotated the wings in opposite directions.
 The fixed tailplane was retained but the conventional fin and rudder of the Harth-Messerschmitt was entirely removed; instead, yaw was controlled by the opening above and below the wing of little wing tip trailing edge double split flap airbrakes.
 This last feature did not work well so the brakes were replaced by a conventional, rectangular rudder; this was further modified later by adding a triangular tip, forming a balanced rudder.
 At the same time a fixed fin was added.

 The Sb.1 had an open frame fuselage.
 A beam less than about 1900 mm long served as a landing skid and supported the controls and the pilot's seat in front of a square cross-section fairing which converged in boat-tail fashion in plan and elevation to a point only a short distance aft of the skid.
 From the beam a pair of struts converged above the wing, the rear one almost vertical.
 Two pairs of steel tube struts, attached to the top and bottom of the rear upright, spread out into Vs to support the rectangular plan tailplane.
 The rest of the structure was wire-braced.

 The glider had a wire-braced, wooden, two part, three spar wing with the first spar forming the leading edge and the second the axis of rotation.
 The wings had constant chord out to angled tips and a thick (16.7%) section.
 Like the tail surfaces, they were fabric covered.
 Each leading edge was linked by a short forward extension of the control column by a vertical, outward leaning pushrod providing rotations of up to ±10°.